JohnneyQin/JohnneyQin.github.io/_pages/about.md

 I am now conducting a research internship in Tencent.

 # 🔥 News
+- 2024.11 Won the 2023 National Inspirational Scholarship.
 - 2024.10 One paper is accepted by EMNLP 2024 Main Oral.
 - 2024.09 Two papers were accepted by EMNLP 2024 Main.
 - 2024.07 One paper was accepted by ACMMM 2024.